Crossed interval groups and operations on the Hochschild cohomology: Bar construction and proof of Theorem C

+In this section we analyze the bar construction of an associative algebra and the induced structures on the Hochschild complex.
+We then formulate Proposition~\ref{JarkA} relating the operads $\Big$ and $\Tam$, and prove Theorem~C.

-In this section, as everywhere in the paper, we work over the ring $\bbZ$ of integers, though all results and definitions remain valid over an arbitrary unital ground ring $R$, only ``abelian group'' must be translated into ``$R$-module.''
+As everywhere in this paper, we work over the ring $\bbZ$ of integers, though all results and definitions in this section remain valid over an arbitrary commutative unital ground ring $R$, only ``abelian group'' must be translated into ``$R$-module.''
 Let $\bar* = B_*(A,A,A)$ be the two-sided bar construction of a unital associative algebra~$A = (A,\mu,1)$ so that $\bar n = A \ot \otexp An \ot A$ is the free $A$-bimodule on $\otexp An$, $n \geq 0$.
-It extends into a functor $\bar * : \I S \to \AbiMod$ from the crossed interval group $\I S$ introduced in Definition~\ref{IS} to the category $\AbiMod$ of $A$-bimodules as follows.
+The bar construction extends into a functor $\bar * : \I S \to \AbiMod$ from the crossed interval group $\I S$ introduced in Definition~\ref{IS} to the category $\AbiMod$ of $A$-bimodules as follows.

 On objects, $\bar *(\int n) := \bar {n+1}$.
 For $a_{-1} \ot a_0 \ot \cdots \ot a_m \ot a_{m+1} \in \bar {m+1}$ and a~morphism $f : \int m \to \int n$ in $\IS$ put

 where $\overline a_i$ is, for $-1 \leq i \leq n+1$, the product of $a_j$'s, $j \in f^{-1}(i)$, in the order specified by the linear order on the fiber $f^{-1}(i)$.
 If $f^{-1}(i) = \emptyset$ we put $\overline a_i := 1$.